 When it comes to our hair, we are born with it, and there is absolutely nothing we can do to change our natural hair texture.
 This is why the hair business is so massive.
 Forever manipulating hair to achieve a desired look.
 One way or another - curly, bald, straight - hair is a never-ending saga.
 It’s also why anything that curbs freedom of choice or identity in respect of hair, arguably becomes a cultural issue.
 I’m still keeping an open mind and continuing to explore, but clear voices can be heard on Afro Archives evidencing that discrimination exists against women of colour especially, when it comes to our hair as we try to pave our way working in the arts.
 You can catch the latest episodes on YouTube and follow the Africa Fashion blog too.
 I’d love to hear other people’s comments and experiences - What is the global experience? #AfroArchives - amazing hair, talks!

-Laterally Creative is excited to be planning new projects.
-These include:
+Laterally Creative new projects include:

-Interested in collaborating with Laterally Creative?
+Interested in collaborating on a project?